 I do pretty regular book reviews on Tuesdays.
 In addition to this blog, reviews are posted on Amazon.com and Goodreads.
-No money is ever charged for reviews and I do not leave negative reviews.
-I will contact any author and privately provide feedback to authors rather than blasting them openly; I feel strongly that the review section of a writer’s sale outlet is an inappropriate place for harsh criticism/feedback.
+No money is ever charged for reviews.
+I will contact any author and privately provide feedback to authors rather than blasting them openly if a book deserves a negative review; I feel strongly that the review section of a writer’s sale outlet is an inappropriate place for harsh criticism/feedback.

 Yes, I review Indie books, in addition to traditionally published books.
 Also, I will absolutely judge your book by its cover.
 While it won’t likely be talked about in a review, if it was a poorly put-together afterthought or no attention was given to it I will probably decline it with the assumption that your writing/editing was also haphazard (reading requires an investment of time by readers and I don’t like investing it poorly–covers are indicators of the value of the time your asking me to commit.)

 You are asking me to invest several hours to read your book.
 Please take a few minutes to read this list–especially the “What I don’t review” section.
 It will save us both some heartbreak later.